hniron/smoke-test/README.md

 ## Current Assumption

-The shared memory is allocated with `aclrtMalloc` device memory and flags are padded to 8 `uint32_t` values per task to match AIV GM copy alignment patterns used in local HCOMM AIV sync helpers.
+The shared memory is allocated with `aclrtMalloc` device memory and flags are padded to 16 `uint32_t` values per task, i.e. 64B.
+This matches the cacheline-isolated comparison mode in `aiv_hostcpu_bench`: both paths use the same AIV flag `DataCopy` size, and each flag slot occupies one common 64B cache line.
 If the final memory type changes, update the allocation and visibility/fence path while keeping the benchmark flow unchanged.